 How is my application evaluated?

 Faculty in the concentration undertake a holistic review of applicant’s materials.
 Broadly, our review involves an evaluation of the applicant’s potential for graduate work.
-Program faculty consider your GRE score, academic record (including prior coursework, GPA in your master’s program, if applicable, and GPA in your junior and senior years), professional experience and accomplishments, the potential match between your professional goals and research interests and our program’s mission and curriculum, and your letters of recommendation.
+Faculty in the concentration consider your GRE score, academic record (including prior coursework, GPA in your master’s program, if applicable, and GPA in your junior and senior years), professional experience and accomplishments, the potential match between your professional goals and research interests and our concentration’s mission and curriculum, and your letters of recommendation.

 Where can I find additional resources for international students?